-- 9. subject:organizationalUnitName If present Sectigo implements processes that prevent a subject:organizationalUnitName attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the we have verified this information in accordance with Section 3.2.2.2 or 3.2.2.3 and the Certificate also contains subject:organizationName, subject:givenName, subject:surname, subject:localityName, and subject:countryName attributes, also verified in under Section 3.2.2.2 or 3.2.2.3. - 10.
-EV and EV Codesigning Certificates SHALL also include the following fields as per Section 9.2 of the EVG:
+9. subject:organizationalUnitName If present Sectigo implements processes that prevent a subject:organizationalUnitName attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the we have verified this information in accordance with Section

-- a.
+3.2.2.2 or 3.2.2.3 and the Certificate also contains subject:organizationName, subject:givenName, subject:surname, subject:localityName, and subject:countryName attributes, also verified in under Section 3.2.2.2 or 3.2.2.3.

+- 10. EV and EV Codesigning Certificates SHALL also include the following fields as per Section 9.2 of the EVG: - a.
 Subject Business Category - i. subject:businessCategory (OID: 2.5.4.15) - b.
 Subject Jurisdiction of Incorporation or Registration - i. subject:jurisdictionLocalityName (OID: 1.3.6.1.4.1.311.60.2.1.1) (if required) - ii. subject:jurisdictionStateOrProvinceName (OID: 1.3.6.1.4.1.311.60.2.1.2) (if required) - iii. subject:jurisdictionCountryName (OID: 1.3.6.1.4.1.311.60.2.1.3) - c.
-Subject Registration Number or Date - i. subject:serialNumber (OID: 2.5.4.5)

-11. Other Subject Attributes
+Subject Registration Number or Date - i. subject:serialNumber (OID: 2.5.4.5) - 11.
+Other Subject Attributes

-EV certificates SHALL NOT contain other subject attributes.
+EV certificates MAY contain other subject attributes as indicated in section 9.2 of the EVG.
 If present in other types of certificates, all other optional attributes, will contain information that has been verified by Sectigo.
-Optional attributes will not contain metadata such as '.', '-', and ' '(i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
+Optional attributes for Secure Server Certificates will not contain metadata such as '.', '-', and '' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable. dNSName entries are in the "preferred name syntax", as specified in RFC 5280, and do not contain underscore characters ("").